Show Me A Good Time

 In Show Me A Good Time, Gob Squad send out time-travelling, shape-shifting explorers into a strangely unfamiliar reality, to find out how to go on and where, amongst the dust and the dirt, a good time might be found again.
 Their mission reveals an alien world of habits, signs and symbols that once seemed to make sense but now only evokes a time already passed.
 With the benefit of hindsight and the optimism of the future, Gob Squad warp time, and completely rethink the clock.

-The world premiere live-stream of Show Me A Good Time on 20.06.2020 is a co-presentation from HAU Hebbel am Ufer Berlin and La Jolla Playhouse, San Diego.
-We’ll let you know how to get a ticket in due course.
+The world premiere live-stream of Show Me A Good Time on 20.06.2020 was a co-presentation from HAU Hebbel am Ufer Berlin and La Jolla Playhouse, San Diego.
+Next stop: Stuttgart and Die Irritierte Stadt on 25.07.2020.